 Tax Planning Strategies for Retirees

-Accelerate Retirement Contributions
+Accelerate Retirement Plan Contributions...

-Consider accelerating retirement distributions if you have a lot of available deductions.
-You might withdraw more retirement funds than you need in a year when your deductions exceed your taxable income.
-You'll avoid potentially paying more taxes in a future year if you take more sizable withdrawals now, with a have zero or a low tax rate, rather than later.
+Consider accelerating your retirement plan distributions if you have a lot of available deductions this year.
+You might withdraw more retirement funds than you need in a year when your deductions exceed your taxable income or whittle it down into a very low tax bracket.

 ...Or Defer Retirement Plan Distributions

-Taxpayers must begin withdrawing funds from their 401(k)s and traditional IRA plans when they reach age 70 1/2.
-Distributions must start by April 1 of the year following the year in which they reach that birthday.
+Taxpayers must begin withdrawing funds from their 401(k)s and traditional IRA plans when they reach age 70½.
+These "required minimum distributions" (RMDs) must start by April 1 of the year following the year in which they reach that birthday.
 This is called the "required beginning date."

 The Tax Credit for the Elderly